mccarrond/mccarrond.github.io/resume.md

 * Collaborated with marketing director to rebrand the company and improve its web presence
-* Produced the company's [portfolio video](https://www.youtube.com/watch?v=WnZChu3UiDY) and developed a responsive a wrapper for player
+* Produced the company's [portfolio video](https://www.youtube.com/watch?v=WnZChu3UiDY) and developed a responsive wrapper for video player
 * Learned PHP to work within the company's existing LAMP Stack
 * Developed a responsive website with legacy browser support